BCSC 163: Syllabus

 Where to find me:

-My Zoom office/classroom: This is the virtual room we’ll use for individual and small-group meetings.
+My Zoom office/classroom: This is the virtual room we’ll use for online meetings.
 It is also where we’ll meet for class if I end up needing to teach remotely for any reason (e.g. if my child’s school closes).

 To schedule a 1x1 meeting with me: Visit my Calendly Scheduler